Capability approach: Resource-based approaches

 Another common approach in conventional economics, in economic policy and judging development, has traditionally been to focus on income and resources.
 These sorts of approaches to development focus on increasing resources, such as assets, property rights, or basic needs.
 However, measuring resources is fundamentally different from measuring functionings, such as the case in which people don't have the capability to use their resources in the means they see fit.
 Arguably, the main difficulty in a resource- or income-based approach to well-being lies in personal heterogeneities, namely the diversity of human beings.

 Different amounts of income are needed for different individuals to enjoy similar capabilities, such as an individual with severe disabilities whose treatment to ensure the fulfillment of basic capabilities may require dramatically more income compared to an able-bodied person.
 All sorts of differences, such as differences in age, gender, talents, etc. can make two people have extremely divergent opportunities of quality of life, even when equipped with exactly the same commodities.
 Additionally, other contingent circumstances which affect what an individual can make of a given set of resources include environmental diversities (in geographic sense), variations in social climate, differences in relational perspectives, and distribution within the family.

 The capability approach, however, seeks to consider all such circumstances when evaluating people's actual capabilities.
 Furthermore, there are things people value other than increased resources.
 In some cases, maximizing resources may even be objectionable.
 As was recognized in the 1990 Human Development Report, the basic objective of development is to create an enabling environment for people to live long, healthy, and creative lives.
 This end is often lost in the immediate concern with the accumulation of commodities and financial wealth that are only a means to expansion of capabilities.
-Overall, though resources and income have a profound effect on what we can or cannot do, the capability approach recognizes that they are not the only things to be considered when judging well-being, switching the focus from a means to a good life to the freedom to achieve actual improvements in lives, which one has reason to value.
+Overall, though resources and income have a profound effect on what can or cannot be done, the capability approach recognizes that they are not the only things to be considered when judging well-being, switching the focus from a means to a good life to the freedom to achieve actual improvements in lives, which one has reason to value.